 1820 – By this year, more than 20,000 Indians lived in virtual slavery in the California missions.

 1821 – South Carolina settlers and their Cherokee allies attack and defeat the Yamassee.

 1823 – Johnson v.
 McIntosh Supreme Court decision – This case involved the validity of land sold by tribal chiefs to private persons in 1773 and 1775.
-The Court held that that Indian tribes had no power to grant lands to anyone other than the federal government.
+The Court held that Indian tribes had no power to grant lands to anyone other than the federal government.

 1824 – The Indian Office federal agency was established by the Secretary of War and operated under the administration of the War Department.
-The Office becomes the Bureau of Indian Affairs (BIA) in 1849.
+The Office became the Bureau of Indian Affairs (BIA) in 1849.

 1827 – Creek Indians sign a second treaty ceding lands in western Georgia.